I am not in the school catchment area, will I be able to get a place?

 Would my child get to visit in the summer term before they start school?

 Normally we have five visit days throughout June/July.
 The children are invited in for about an hour and a half to become familiar with the environment and meet the staff.
 This will be dependent on government guidance and further information will be given in May 2022.

 What support will my child get if they are finding it hard to settle into school?

 We want to make sure your child's start to school life is a positive one.
 If at any point you or our staff feel your child is finding things difficult we will discuss changes to the provision with you.
 Changes will depend on what the underlying issues are.
-If attending full time by week three is too challenging, then we will discuss a timetable which will support your child.
+If attending full time is too challenging, then we will discuss a timetable which will support your child.
 We would normally expect a child to be in full time by October half term depending on their emotional and learning needs.

 If you have any questions which have not been answered please either book an appointment to speak to the Head Teacher or email the school with your queries.
 We are here to help.